kinoute/Hack-Z370-HD3P-i5-8400/README.md

 * Turbo Boost
 * Ethernet
 * USB 2 / USB 3 Ports
-* HDMI Out
+* HDMI Out (with audio)
 * DVI-D Out
 * Sleep / Wake up
 * Sound (see below)

 ## Sound

-As I mentioned in my setup above, I use an USB Audio interface for input/output.
+As I mentioned in my setup above, I use a USB Audio interface for input/output.
 Therefore, I don't use that much (almost never) the inputs/outputs provided on the back of the motherboard.

 Nevertheless, this repo should allow you to use sound I/O provided by the motherboard without any problem.